Relations between China and Korea

 Japanese Threat

-This Japanese land grab was opposed by three powerful European nations (Germany, Russia and France) and they intervened in the ‘Triple Intervention’ to force Japan to give back Liaodong peninsula (effectively to Russia).
-In all this confusion Korea became briefly ‘independent’ 1895-191 but under strong Japanese influence.
+This Japanese land grab was opposed by three powerful European nations (Germany, Russia and France) and they intervened in the ‘Triple Intervention’ to force Japan to give back Liaodong peninsula (effectively to Russia not China).
+In all this confusion Korea became briefly ‘independent’ 1895-1910 but under strong Japanese influence.

 Second World War (1939-45)

 During the war Korea remained firmly in the hands of Japan which now controlled neighboring Manchuria.
-Allied powers at the Cairo Conference fail to agree what to do with Korea on an Allied victory, a protectorate was considered under (the rather unlikely) joint trusteeship of the USSR and USA.
+Allied powers at the Cairo Conference failed to agree what to do with Korea on an Allied victory, a protectorate was considered under (the rather unlikely) joint trusteeship of the USSR and US.
 When Russia declared war on Japan in 1945 US quickly proposed the 38th parallel as a line of division of control.
-USSR surprisingly accept this division, the US side did not realize that back in 1910 this had been the suggested border between Russian and Japanese controlled Korea.
+USSR rather surprisingly accept this division, the US side had not realized that back in 1910 this had been the suggested border between Russian and Japanese controlled Korea.
 The agreement gave the USSR access to warm water ports and firm control over Manchuria.
 There is no historical justification for dividing the country in this way, it is an arbitrary line on the map, drawn up without Korean agreement or even involvement.

-With allied victory in 1945 the U.S. was faced by Communist governments in China, Russia, N. Korea and Mongolia all under the leadership of Russia.
+With allied victory in 1945 the US was faced by Communist governments in China, Russia, north Korea and Mongolia all under the leadership of Russia.
 Its toehold of control in South Korea proved vulnerable.

 Korea, Korean war